 everything looks right. something feels off.

 You're doing what you're supposed to do: performing, producing, showing up.
-But somewhere along the way, the things that used to drive you stopped hitting the same.
+But somewhere along the way, something started feeling off.

 Maybe you're more distracted than you let on.
-Maybe doubt or disconnection are quietly running the show, even when everything looks fine from the outside.
+Maybe doubt or disconnection is running the show, even when everything looks fine from the outside.

 This isn't a crisis.
 It's a signal.